rachelrobbinsmayhill/regression-project/README.md

 ## V. PROJECT REPRODUCTION:
 ### Steps to Reproduce

-- [x] You will need an env.py file that contains the hostname, username, and password of the mySQL database that contains the telco_churn database
+- [x] You will need an env.py file that contains the hostname, username, and password of the mySQL database that contains the zillow database
 - [x] Store that env file locally in the repository
 - [x] Make .gitignore and confirm .gitignore is hiding your env.py file
 - [x] Clone my repo (including the acquire.py and prepare.py)